Konstantin Kalinin

 For many billers, that still means hanging on the line with an insurance carrier or a clearing house.
 Ideally, AI medical billing software connects with the corresponding system on the payer’s side to run patient eligibility verification.

-• Add charges into a practice system (from a split fee or superbill), or copy this info from an EHR to some other practice management/billing software.
+• Add charges into a practice system (from a split fee or superbill), or copy this information from an EHR to some other practice management/billing software.

 An AI-assisted practice management system can automatically pull the required data as necessary, removing the need for manual work.